MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 Several batch jobs run on both the hub and scale units.

-On the hub deployment, you can manually maintain the batch jobs.
-You can manage the following batch jobs at **Warehouse management \> Periodic tasks \> Back-office workload management**:
+On the hub deployment, you can manually maintain the batch jobs shown in the following lists.

+- Manage the following batch jobs at **Warehouse management \> Periodic tasks \> Back-office workload management**:
     - Scale unit to hub message processor
     - Register source order receipts
     - Complete warehouse orders

-**Warehouse management \> Periodic tasks \> Workload management**:
+- Manage the following batch jobs at **Warehouse management \> Periodic tasks \> Workload management**:
     - Warehouse hub to scale unit message processor
     - Process warehouse order line receipts for warehouse receipt posting

-On the workload in scale units, you can manage the following batch jobs at **Warehouse management \> Periodic tasks \> Workload management**:
+On scale unit deployments, you can manage the following batch jobs at **Warehouse management \> Periodic tasks \> Workload management**:

 - Process wave table records
 - Warehouse hub to scale unit message processor
 - Process warehouse order line receipts for warehouse receipt posting